Frequently Asked Questions

 The most durable fabrics are the heavier ones, preferably without cashmere or any other softeners in them.

 We at Ascots & Chapels boast of having the best selection of fabric available.
 If you are looking for a lightweight suit then anything with mohair would be best.
-Mohair as a fibre is harder wearing than wool but is not generally found in heavy weight fabrics.
+Mohair as a fiber is harder wearing than wool but is not generally found in heavy weight fabrics.
 The collection of ‘English Mohair’ would certainly be appropriate.

 What makes a suit look worn out?